 Freshwater monitoring by nanopore sequencingPublication

-Clean freshwater lies at the heart of human society and monitoring its quality is paramount.
-In addition to chemical controls, traditional microbiological water tests focus on the detection of specific bacterial pathogens.
-The direct tracing of all aquatic DNA poses a more profound alternative.
-Yet, this has hitherto been underused due to challenges in cost and logistics.
+While traditional microbiological freshwater tests focus on the detection of specific bacterial indicator species, including pathogens, direct tracing of all aquatic DNA through metagenomics poses a profound alternative.
+Yet, in situ metagenomic water surveys face substantial challenges in cost and logistics.

-Here we present a simple, fast, inexpensive and comprehensive freshwater diagnostics workflow centred around portable nanopore DNA sequencing.
+Here, we present a simple, fast, cost-effective and remotely accessible freshwater diagnostics workflow centred around the portable nanopore sequencing technology.